Elliot518/tech-bible/English/9_CloudNative/AWS/ec2_introduction.md

 ### 2. Benefits of EC2

-- Cost efficiency
+- **Cost efficiency**
   One of the most compelling benefits of EC2 is the cost efficiency.
-With a pay-as-you-go pricing model, users only pay for the computing resources they use, eliminating the need for upfront investments in hardware or long-term commitments.
+With a **pay-as-you-go** pricing model, users only pay for the computing resources they use, eliminating the need for upfront investments in hardware or long-term commitments.
 This model simply allows organizations to adjust their computing resource flexibly to match their actual demand without pre-planning extensively.
-  - On-Demand Instances
+  - **On-Demand Instances**
     Allow you to pay for an hour or second, with no long-term commitments.

-  - Reserved Instances
+  - **Reserved Instances**
     Let you reserve an instance for a specific period (say, one or three years) at a discounted price.

-  - Spot Instances
+  - **Spot Instances**
     Enable you to bid for unused EC2 capacity and can provide significant cost savings for workloads that can tolerate interruptions.

+- **Scalability and flexibility**
+  EC2 allow users to quickly scale their resources up or down based on demand.
+  This benefit is particularly useful for businesses that experience fluctuating workloads or seasonal peaks in traffic.
+It enables them to handle these situations without overprovisioning or underutilizing resources.

+  Amazon EC2 also offers a wide array of instance types, with each of them designed to cater to specific workload types, such as **memory optimized** or **compute-intensive** tasks.
+This makes it very flexible for users to choose the most suitable instances for their needs, ensuring optimal performance and cost efficiency.